zuiderkwast/aadeque/README.md

 one file to include) and that any unused functions will not take up space in the executable.
 This design also allows tweaking, by defining some macros.
 See *Tweaking macros* below.

-The use of modulo for index lookups is avoided by using only powers of 2 as the possible capacities.
-Only one contigous area of memory is used for one array deque (for offset, length, capacity and the contents itself).

 Usage
 -----